yoshioterada/AzureAD-Login-Auth/README.md

 Thus, I decided to use the Graph API in next version.

 <HR>
-1. Build and copy the custom realm to GlassFish/Payara domain lib directory like follows. cp AzureAD-Custom-Realm.jar $GLASSFISH_INSTALL/glassfish-4.1.1/glassfish/domains/domain1/lib
+1. Build and copy the custom realm to GlassFish/Payara domain lib directory like follows.<br>
+cp AzureAD-Custom-Realm.jar $GLASSFISH_INSTALL/glassfish-4.1.1/glassfish/domains/domain1/lib

-2. GlassFish/Payara Configuration for Login
+2. GlassFish/Payara Configuration for Login<br>
 /Applications/NetBeans/glassfish-4.1.1/glassfish/domains/domain1/config/login.conf<br>
 AzureADRealm {<br>
         com.yoshio3.azureRealm.AzureADLoginModule required;<br>
 };<br>

-3. GlassFish/Payara Configuration for new Realm
+3. GlassFish/Payara Configuration for new Realm<br>
 In order to use this "AzureAD-Custom-Realm", you need to configure the Security Realm on GlassFish/Payara as follows. asadmin create-auth-realm --classname com.yoshio3.azureRealm.AzureADRealm --property="jaas-context=AzureADRealm" AzureADRealm